larahronn/udacity_boston_housing/README.md

 jupyter notebook boston_housing.ipynb
 ```

-This will open the Jupyter Notebook software and project file in your browser.
+This will open the Jupyter Notebook software and project file the browser.
+The contents can be executed by using Shift-Enter.
 ### Data

 The modified Boston housing dataset consists of 490 data points, with each datapoint having 3 features.
 This dataset is a modified version of the Boston Housing dataset found on the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Housing).